2 FlexiBowl® and 2 Cameras#

 Tip

-Verify that each device is assigned a unique IP address on the same subnet.
+Make sure that each device is assigned a unique IP address in the same subnet.
 The TCP/IP ports used by the VisionController for the two stations are configurable: by default FB1 → 4001, FB2 → 4002.
-See the Robot-Vision Communication Protocol section for details.
+See Robot-Vision Communication Protocol section for details.

 Switch Port |